krahets/hello-algo/en/docs/chapter_searching/binary_search_edge.md

 We know that when the array does not contain `target`, $i$ and $j$ will eventually point to the first element greater and smaller than `target` respectively.

-Thus, as shown in the Figure 10-8 , we can construct an element that does not exist in the array, to search for the left and right boundaries.
+Thus, as shown in Figure 10-8, we can construct an element that does not exist in the array, to search for the left and right boundaries.

 - To find the leftmost `target`: it can be transformed into searching for `target - 0.5`, and return the pointer $i$.
 - To find the rightmost `target`: it can be transformed into searching for `target + 0.5`, and return the pointer $j$.